dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/events/attached-events-overview.md

 :::code language="vb" source="./snippets/attached-events-overview/vb/MainWindow.xaml.vb" id="RaiseAttachedEvent":::

-Your code is responsible for determining which element is reported as the source in the element tree.
 In the preceding example, `aquarium1` is the event source.

 ## See also